 For Nginx, update the configuration file which is usually located at

 Add the following directive to the server section:

-Note that this limits the cipher suites and protocol version to recent Transport Layer Security versions.
+Restart the Nginx server.
+This limits the cipher suites and protocol version to recent Transport Layer Security versions.
 Users with older browsers may lose access.